I’m gonna admit, this is just an excuse to eat dessert for breakfast.

-- 4 medium apples peeled, cored and chopped
+- 2 medium apples peeled, cored and thinly sliced

 - Spray a 9×13” pan with non-stick spray and lay bread slices on the bottom of the pan in a single layer (use as many as you need to fill the pan, stacking and squishing as needed be – just leave some room for your apples!).

-- Combine milk, vanilla, eggs, salt and 1 tsp cinnamon with a whisk and pour over the bread slices, trying to coat the bread evenly.
-Cover with plastic wrap and refrigerate at least 2 hours or overnight.
+- Combine eggs, milk, ½ cup brown sugar, vanilla, cinnamon and salt with a whisk and pour over the bread slices, trying to coat the bread evenly.
+Cover with plastic wrap and refrigerate at least 1 hour or overnight.

-- When ready to bake, preheat oven to 350 degrees F. If the tops of the bread look a little dry, flip bread slices carefully.
-Spread apples over the bread and top with streusel.
+- When ready to bake, preheat oven to 350 degrees F. Spread apples over the bread and top with streusel.

 - Bake for 1 hour, or until bread is set, apples are tender and streusel is golden.
 Cover with foil half way through baking if the top is browning too quickly.
 Serve with syrup, or without!